Can you imagine seeing your website rank on the 1st page of Google when you performed a search?

 Here’re few more ways you can implement to speed up your site:

-- Use fast and responsive web design theme
+- Use a fast and responsive website theme

 - Reduce HTTP requests (by limit the number of files that load)